Understanding your tenancy agreement

 Your tenancy has not been passed on to you from someone else after their death

-If there is no wife, husband or civil partner, we would normally offer a tenancy to a member of your immediate family or another member of your household, who:
+If there is no wife, husband or civil partner, the tenancy agreement may allow another member of your immediate family or another member of your household, to take over the tenancy who: